700 to 780 GMAT Score Superwoman!

 Two weeks into our preparation, on her first GMAT Prep Test, Lauren scored a 760!
 Q48 V47.
 A true GMAT superhero!
-Five days later her second GMAT prep: 780!
-50Q 49V.
+Five days later her second GMAT prep: 780 GMAT Score with a 50Q 49V.
 The next test, Exam Pack 1: 780 again, 50Q 49V.
 Improving the 700 to a 720 would have been a victory so we didn’t put any pressure on breaking through the 99th percentile.
 Still, there’s always that hope.
-G-day: 780, Q50 V49.
+G-day: a 780 GMAT score, Q50 V49.
 The first student to match my highest GMAT score.
 Some months later she got in contact about her admissions results.
 In absolutely everywhere: Harvard, Stanford, Wharton...
 Good job Lauren!

 You're kidding right?
 A 780 GMAT score is: out of this world!
 Yes, of course it's a good GMAT score.
 A 780 is in the 99th percentile.
 Nothing to worry about.
 Your GMAT days are over.
 Apply to (insert the great school here) and be done with it.
 Great job!

 A 780 GMAT score is in the 99th percentile.
 Actually it's above the 99th percentile but GMAC rounds off to the nearest integer.

 Can you be rejected with a mighty GMAT 780?

 Of course.
 Combined GPA, work experience, recommendations, and essays have a bigger influence than your GMAT score.
 If those things aren't aligning with what a school wants then your GMAT score isn't going to save you even if it's an incredible 99th percentile GMAT 780.

 is a 780 GMAT score doable in 30 days of GMAT prep?